astral-sh/uv/STYLE.md

 1. Do not capitalize, e.g., "Uv", even at the beginning of a sentence.
 1. Do not uppercase, e.g., "UV", unless referring to an environment variable, e.g., `UV_PYTHON`.

+## Terminology

+1. Use "lockfile" not "lock file".

 ## Documentation

 1. Use periods at the end of all sentences, including lists unless they enumerate single items.